QUICK LIST OF CORE SERVICES

 The excess benefit is defined as the difference between the value of what is received by the organization and the value of what is given by the organization to the disqualified person.

-A tax equal to 10% (up to $10,000 per transaction) of the excess benefit may also be imposed on each organization manager, board member, and involved executives who participates and/or knows of the excess benefit transaction, unless the participation is not willful and is due to reasonable cause.
+A tax equal to 10% (up to $20,000 per transaction) of the excess benefit may also be imposed on each organization manager, board member and involved executive who participates and/or knows of the excess benefit transaction, unless the participation is not willful and is due to reasonable cause.
 All organization managers participating in the transaction are jointly and severally liable.

 Disqualified Person (Executive Director of ABC Public Charity)